gustavkrist/notes/docs/Applied Statistics Exercises/Exercise 6.md

 ## ypp -0.007239749  0.319866571
 ```

-The variables are still fairly uncorrelated but not independant.
+The variables are still fairly uncorrelated but not independent.
 The covariance is in the same order of magnitude as before the rotation.

 (f) What did you learn from this exercise?
-Does the result generalise?
+Does the result generalize?

 Transforming a highly correlated and dependant dataset into an (almost) independant, uncorrelated one.